-Absolute: On flat terrain, it is accurate to 1 GSD, or the GPS accuracy of the camera, whichever is larger.
+Absolute: On terrain features the accuracy is 1 GSD on average, or the GPS accuracy of the camera, whichever is larger.

-Relative: On flat terrain, accurate to 1 GSD of output orthomosaic.
+Relative: On terrain features, it is accurate to 1 GSD of output orthomosaic on average.

 DSMs generated in Pix4Dfields capture terrain well, but are less accurate in representing buildings and other vertical structures.
 They are a useful tool when addressing irrigation variability and pinpointing erosion prone areas, but are not intended for high resolution usage.
 The absolute altitude of the DSM generated in Pix4Dfields will depend on the quality of the GPS information from the image acquisition.

-At this point in time Pix4Dfields doesn’t process thermal images, however depending on the frequency of requests for this feature, we might incorporate it in the future.
+At this point in time Pix4Dfields doesn’t process thermal images (except for the thermal channel of the MicaSense Altum camera).

-Pix4Dfields automatically calculates the zones based on how many classes and level of detail you select.
-The values are based on clustering regions together.
+Pix4Dfields automatically calculates the zones based on how many classes you select.
+The regions are based on clustering regions with similar values together.

 The default coordinate system is Universal Transverse Mercator (UTM).

-With the latest 1.4 Pix4Dfields update, there is now an option to create a PDF report of your outputs.
+You can create a PDF report of your outputs.
 To do so go to the export button in your top bar and once in the Export panel simply select the export type to be PDF report.
-Then include all the outputs you would like to display in the PDf report and hit export.
+Then include all the outputs you would like to display in the PDF report and hit export.